eclipseisoffline/eclipsestweakeroo/README.md

   - Can also be used to disable slipperiness altogether (including for ice blocks and such), by setting to the minimal value.
 - Added `tweakJumpVelocity` tweak, also mostly for fun, which overrides the jump velocity setting of every block.
 Can be configured using the `jumpVelocity` option in `Generic`.
   - This option is set to `1.15` by default, which is just enough to allow jumping over fences, walls, etc.
+- Added `tweakDurabilityCheck` tweak, which displays a message when an item you're using, or a piece of armour you're wearing, is close to breaking.
+  - Can also disable using items that are close to breaking by setting `durabilityCheckPreventUse` to `true` in `Generic`.
+- Added `tweakStatusEffectHud` tweak, which modifies the way status effect icons are rendered to include duration time.
 - Added `disableEntityCollisions` yeet, which disables entity collisions.
 You can still push other entities, but they can't push you.
 - Added `disableKnockback` yeet, which disables taking knockback.
 May not work on servers.
 - Added `disableFogModifiers` yeet, which disables all fog modifiers (water, lava, powdered snow, darkness, etc.).